hero-back

 • It’s a faster implementation than creating a site from scratch.

-• Ready-to-use standard components help to update the career site, even after the implementation is finished and by someone that doesn’t know how to code.
+• Ready-to-use standard components help to update the career site, even after the implementation is finished and by someone who doesn’t know how to code.

 • SAP’s biannual releases can bring great new features to the career site.